Columbia Choirs of Metropolitan Seattle

 Melodia Accompanist

 Katy has been accompanying instrumentalists and vocalists since high school.
 She began choral accompanying in college at The Master’s University, where she holds a Bachelor of Arts Degree in Piano Performance.
 She currently teaches students in her home piano studio in Kirkland, and continues to accompany students in local choirs and solo/ensembles festivals.
-When she’s not at the piano, she homeschools her two kids, is production manager for a local ballet school, and fosters kittens.
+When she’s not at the piano, she is raising two kids, Tomas and Margo, and fosters kittens.

 Genevieve Peaslee